 If your family has experienced a change in your financial situation (loss of employment, excessive medical bills, death of a parent, etc.), you may complete a Special Circumstance Appeal to request a reevaluation of your financial aid eligibility.
 Make sure to provide us with copies of all relevant documentation of the situation and its impact on your family’s finances.

 Students will be are provided with a Financial Aid Award that outlines all financial aid awards and scholarships for which you are eligible, as determined by your application for admission and by your FAFSA.

 Loyola does not reduce your aid if you receive small outside scholarships!
 However, if you receive an outside scholarship that is a significant award amount, we will have to review your overall financial aid award.
 Click here for more information about the outside scholarship process.

 All financial aid awards are applied to your University account with the Office of the Bursar.
 The remaining balance after financial aid is credited may be paid in installments by signing up for a payment plan.
-Federal Work-Study earnings are received via a bi-weekly paycheck or via direct deposit into a student’s checking or savings account.
+NOTE: Federal Work-Study earnings are received via a bi-weekly paycheck and do not pay directly toward an account balance.